-The Institute is generally open from 9:00am to 8:00pm weekdays Italian time.
-Please remember that we are six hours ahead of the US Eastern Standard Time before calling.
-You may leave a message after hours.
+The Institute is open M-T 9:00 am to 7:00 pm and Friday 9 am – 3.30 pm Italian time.
+Please remember that we are six hours ahead of the U.S. Eastern Standard Time before calling.
+During after hours, you may leave a message.

 5. Check the Calendar

-Check the calendar in the pre-departure handbook for key dates such as arrival, departure, mid-terms, semester break, final exams, etc. Please ask all friends and relatives to visit during the break of they intend to visit significantly longer than a weekend.
+Check the calendar in the Pre-Departure Handbook for key dates such as arrival, departure, mid-terms, semester break, final exams, etc. Please ask all friends and relatives to visit during the break if they intend to visit significantly longer than a weekend.
 Also see the visiting Perugia link.